Arisamiga/Linkedin-RSS/README.md

         with:
           feed_list: # Url of RSS
           ln_access_token: # Url of LinkedIn Access Token
-          embed_image: # Url of embed image
+          visibility: # Visibility of post
 ```

 Add on the above `feed_list` your own RSS feed URL.

 Add on the above `ln_access_token` your LinkedIn Access Token.

-(Optional) Add a url of a image on `embed_image` that you would like to use as a image in your embed
+(Optional) Add a visibility of post on `visibility` that you would like to use as a visibility in your post.

+### Options:

++ CONNECTIONS - Represents 1st degree network of owner.
++ PUBLIC - Anyone can view this.
++ LOGGED_IN - Viewable by logged in members only.
++ CONTAINER - Visibility is delegated to the owner of the container entity.

 ## How to get your LinkedIn Access Token